Azure/business-process-automation/README.md

 3. Navigate back to your forked repo, go to Settings (local settings in the middle center) -> Secrets -> Actions
   ![](images/secrets_actions.png)
 4. Select 'New Repository Secret'
-  - Paste
+  - Paste the below name into the "Name" field
   ```
   AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE
   ```
-  into the "Name" field
   - Paste the contents of your recently downloaded "[YourProjectName].PublishSettings.txt" file into the "Value" field
 5. Repeat Steps 1-4 above the same process for the second newly created Azure Function App within your Resource Group, with the same name as your project name.
   **Note**: *For step 4 above, this second secret will be named*